-Development of the site has not yet commenced.
+Development of the site has commenced and some of the houses are occupied.

-The approval of matters specified in conditions now sought is for the erection of 81 houses on part of the land to which planning permission in principle 09/00486/OUT and the Masterplan docketed to that permission apply.
+The approval of matters specified in conditions now sought is for the erection of 240 houses on the land to which planning permission in principle 09/00486/OUT and the Masterplan docketed to that permission apply.